Castdeath97/skin-pigment-analysis/README.md

 Usage and Prerequisites
 -----------------------
-* Needs a linux OS installation with python3 with pip
+* Needs a linux OS installation with python3 with pip and a anaconda installation for jupyter notebooks
-* install texlive-xetex with OS package manager (apt-get)
+* install texlive-xetex with OS package manager (apt-get) (only to create pdf reports)
 * pip install virtualenv
 * pip install virtualenvwrapper
-* Work with a virtual environment to run analysis:
+* Work with a virtual environment to run dataset creation and tests:
 	- Create a virtual environment using 'make create_environment'
 	- To run virtualenvwrapper: 'source /usr/local/bin/virtualenvwrapper.sh'
     - 'workon' the created virtual environment
 	- 'deactivate' to leave environment when done

-* Use make for required actions
+* Use make for required dataset creation and tests actions
 	- 'make create_environment' as stated before this creates the virtualenv
 	- 'make data' creates the final dataset saved in data/processed from data/raw
-	- 'make reports' creates final pdfs in /reports from /notebook jupyter notebooks
+	- 'make tests' tests
+* To update sphinx documentation, change directory to docs and make html
+* To access sphinx documentation, access docs/_build/html and open the index.html
+* To run the exploratory and modelling analysis, use anaconda with jupyter notebook.
+Make sure to pip install required imports.
+* To produce PDFs use the 'jupyter-nbconvert --to pdf' command on the jupyter notebooks.
+For the abstracts nbconvert to latex then use xelatex on latex file.

 Project Organization
 ------------